 The common expression that crime or dangerous conditions were not foreseeable is sometimes confusing.
 The term doesn’t imply that the occurrence of crime or dangerous circumstance, at issue, was not possible or beyond the imagination of the landowner or business operator.
 It simply means that the criminal act was not reasonably foreseeable, under the circumstances, at this location, or at this time.

 Common reasons stated for not foreseeing dangerous criminal acts are 1) absence of prior similar incidents; 2) lack of knowledge or notice to the landowner; 3) or the crime was too sudden or bizarre to prevent.

-A well-known case, where the crime was ruled to be not foreseeable to the landowner and business operator, involved a McDonald’s fast-food restaurant in Southern California.4 A gunman, armed with assault rifles, appeared at the restaurant and started to shoot customers at random.
+A well-known case, where the crime was ruled to be not foreseeable to the landowner and business operator, involved a McDonald’s fast-food restaurant in Southern California.4 A gunman, armed with an assault rifle, suddenly appeared at the restaurant and started to shoot customers at random.
 In the process, he killed or wounded thirty-two victims without provocation.
-The court ruled that the defendant restaurant had no duty to take steps to prevent an event that was inherently unforeseeable.
+The court ruled that the defendant restaurant had no duty to take steps to prevent an inherently unforeseeable event.

 The three remaining levels of foreseeability are designed to identify the relative amount of security that is required for the landowner or business operator to meet and discharge their legal duty of care.